When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 It was him against all 17 of the GOP primary candidates.

-And uh, and man, that really just sent me down a journey, you know.
+And man, that really just sent me down a journey.

-Um I you know attended all the events that you could go to, the deplorable and a night for freedom and conferences and any kind of meetup happy hour I could, and just got to know all the people in the space and I made friends with people who at the time had you know very small followings who now have you know a couple million followers and massive you know national influence.
+I attended all the events that you could go to, the deplorable and a night for freedom and conferences and any kind of meetup, happy hour I could, and just got to know all the people in the space.

-And as they grew in uh stature and power, you know, I kind of went along uh with them and and was able to find my own voice and uh put out the book and start the podcast and just keep asking questions, right?
+And as they grew in stature and power, you know, I kind of went along with them and was able to find my own voice and put out the book and start the podcast and just keep asking questions, right?

 The podcast is just me asking questions of people.

-And uh man, you know, it it exploded, really exploded finally when I both uh got the Claremont uh Lincoln Fellowship as well as started making regular appearances on Tim Pool.
+And man, it exploded, really exploded finally when I both got the Claremont Lincoln fellowship as well as started making regular appearances on Timpool.

-And then from there, man, you know, you get to the point where you know, you walk down any main street in any city in America, and somebody's like, hey, holy shit, Jack Murphy.
+And then from there, man, you get to the point where you walk down any main street in any city in America and somebody's like, hey, holy shit, Jack Murphy.

-And that just blows my mind, going from just a guy asking questions on the internet, uh, posting anonymously, using a pseudonym, to being basically like famous in any city I go to in America.
+And that just blows my mind going from just a guy asking questions on the internet, posting anonymously using a pseudonym to being basically like famous in any city I go to in America.

 It's crazy.